Student Affairs Committees

 • Co-chairs: Isabella Ferrante, Victor Diaz

-• Members: Oli Rodriguez, Sabrina Merritt
+• Members: Oli Rodriguez, Denise Folga

 Projects:

-• Annual divisional socials (Fall gathering, Christmas party, End of year party)
+• Annual divisional socials (fall gathering, Christmas party, end of year party)

 • Networking opportunities and events